pivotal-cf/bookbinder/README.md

 Specify the following in the `config.yml`:

 * All DITA sections within the dita_sections key of the `config.yml`
-* In the first DITA section listed in the `config.yml`, a key-value pair "ditamap_location: my-ditamap.ditamap"
+* In either the first or in each (for multiple ditamaps) DITA section listed in the `config.yml`, a key-value pair "ditamap_location: my-ditamap.ditamap"
-* (optional) In the first DITA section listed in the `config.yml`, a key-value pair "ditaval_location: my-ditaval.ditaval"
+* (optional) In either the first or in each (for multiple ditamaps) DITA section listed in the `config.yml`, a key-value pair "ditaval_location: my-ditaval.ditaval"

 For example: